qcuong96/django-angular-app/README.md

     - 35432: PostgreSQL
     - 8080: Django REST framework
     - 4200: Angular
+- Use can update docker-compose volumes save data
 - You can run test for backend by command:

 ```bash
 # setup database
 docker-compose up postgres -d